pmfx/CategorizedTabs/assets/plugins/categorizedtabs/docs/readme.txt

 # CategorizedTabs

-This plugin sort the TVs to their categories and replace the default tv-section with a tabpane which includes the categories as tabs.
-As an additional feature, you can transform the sections content, template-variables and permissions to single tabs within the default tabpane.
+Sort Template Variables to their categories and replace the default Template Variables section with categorized tabs.
+As an additional feature, you can transform the sections resource Content, Template Variables to single tabs within the default tabpane.

 ![screenshot_1](https://cloud.githubusercontent.com/assets/10888055/19413848/fad8e2ca-933a-11e6-843b-b49900f01823.png)